vygr/ChrysaLisp/docs/CONDITIONALS.md

 # Tricks with logical statements

-`(and ...)` and `(or ...)` can be use as conditional operations as they are implemented as a ladder of `(if ..)` by their respective macros.
+`(and ...)` and `(or ...)` can be use as conditional operations as they are implemented as if a ladder of `(if ..)` by their respective macros.

 ## and

-For the `(and ...)` the forms will be evaluated one by one and will exit if that clause proves to be false.
+For the `(and ...)` the forms will be evaluated one by one and will exit if that clause evaluates as `nil`.
 Therefore you can use it to execute a form only if all the preceding test clauses prove to be true !

 ```vdu